eddietejeda/digressit/digressit/readme.txt

 3. Go to the Appearance menu and review the settings.
 The digress.it theme should have been automatically activated.
 == Changelog ==

+= 2.3.1 =
+* FIXED: issue with fixed position boxes not appearing before scrolling

 = 2.3 =
 * feeds work with permalinks
 * simplexml errors and supressed and html_entity_decode() is called on text to preview xml parse errors
 * Added "Edit this entry" when logged in
 * Home page excluded from menu
 * Ajax polling now only happens when window is in focused
-* resizing window rescales the highlighted area
+* Subtler highlight...text selection of highlighted text works
 * minimize icons work again
 * comments don't blink-appear on page load when its lots of comments
 * disabling theming... instead using stylesheets
 * FIXED: editing posts was not working
 * ENHANCEMENT: added support for "general comments" page
 * ENHANCEMENT: The search page only shows a limited number of results.
-If there are more than 10(?),  how do you navigate to the next page of results?
 * FIXED: commentbrowser breaks when name has a quote mark (apostrophe)
 * FIXED: when there are no comments in the block, scrolling to comment area was wonkey
 * ENHANCEMENT: we support parsing lists.
 Currently only works with OL.
 * ENHANCEMENT: clearer commentbox design.
 New icon that gives ability to go directly to comment form
-* FIXED: Trackbacks should be working now
-* permalinks work in commentbrowser
+* Permalinks work in commentbrowser
-* new,simpler, commentbox interface
+* commentbrowser supports buddypress
+* FIXED: issue 11 (Add paragraph and 'Comment here' links to the content RSS fe...)
+* FIXED: issue 41  (Problems parsing images?)
+Status changed by josswinn
+* FIXED: issue 47  (BuddyPress admin bar breaks on comment view pages)
+* FIXED: issue 38  (Remove the page title from the page)
+* FIXED: issue 21  (Provide a notice when comments are moderated)
+* FIXED: issue 26  (Section level feeds are cluttered with cite text)
+* FIXED: issue 32  (List items mapping to paragraphs)
+* ENHANCEMENT: adding warning when you change content and also attempt to d...)
+* ENHANCEMENT: Paragraph level feeds of post

 = 2.2 =